rodrigosf672/rodrigosf672/README.md

 I have spoken at different events across the United States, as I enjoy connecting with other tech, data, and science professionals.
 Please find below videos of some of my previous talks.

-## 🎥 Conference Talks

-I have spoken at different events across the United States, as I enjoy connecting with other tech, data, and science professionals.
-Please find below videos of some of my previous talks.

 <table>
   <tr>
     <td align="center">